JamesFHeath/jamesfheathblog_code/Scripts/python_library_json.md

 | false | False |

 # Loads and Dumps
-loads: takes a string of JSON and returns a Python object
+loads: parses a string of JSON into a Python object
-dumps: takes a Python object and returns a string of JSON
+dumps: serializes a Python object into a string of JSON

 The main operations used with the JSON library are **loads** and **dumps**.
 **loads** takes in a String of JSON and parses it into the corresponding Python objects.
-**dumps** is the reverse, it takes a Python object and creates a String of JSON.
+**dumps** is the reverse, it takes a Python object and serializes it into a string of JSON.
 You'll often receive JSON responses from web servers and parse them with **loads**.
 Then you can create a Python object and stringify it with **dumps** to send back.
 First we just import json